emreozelemre/RespubLitRRE/README.md

 Official Gradio application and inference pipeline for the RespubLit Review Report Evaluator (RespubLitRRE).

-This repository contains the **official Gradio application and inference pipeline** for the *RespubLit Review Report Evaluator (RespubLitRRE)*.

 RespubLitRRE is a specialised language model (Mistral-7B + LoRA) designed to assess the **quality of peer review reports**.
 It evaluates:

 - **Technical Rigor (TR)**
 - **Constructive Feedback (CF)**